minhcongnguyenSud/nlpproject/README.md

 ## Next Steps

-Here is the expected function for final project:
+Here is the expected function for the final project:

 1. **Add More Sources**: Include more local news websites
 2. **Better Styling**: Improve the HTML/CSS design
 3. **Scheduling**: Run automatically every day
+4. **NLP technique**: Improve the content by improving the input for the AI API (Prompt engineering)

 ## Project Structure